neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 unlock supersecret
 ```

-### Gain access to genesis stake
+### Gain access to the genesis stake
 In Graphene, balances are contained in accounts.
+To import an account into your wallet, all you need to know is its name and its private key.
-To claim an account that was defined in the genesis file, use the `import_key` command:
+We will now import into the wallet an account called `nathan` using the `import_key` command:
 ```
 import_key nathan 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
 ```